stoyonaga/stoyonaga/README.md

 ## Introduction &nbsp; <img src = "https://cdn.7tv.app/emote/64e0eb7758f8abcb32f8e760/4x.webp" with = "30px" height = "30px">

+Hi there, my name is Shogo!
+I am a Fourth-Generation Japanese-Canadian citizen studying Computer Science at [York University, Lassonde School of Engineering](https://lassonde.yorku.ca/).
+Currently, I am working in the Persuasive Design Lab under the supervision of [Dr. Kiemute Oyibo](https://lassonde.yorku.ca/users/koyibo).

+I was born and raised in Toronto Ontario, one of the most multicultural cities in the world!
+This experience has allowed me to embrace the multiplicity of different lifestyles, allowing me to learn how to connect with many people and improve my soft skills.

+Lastly, my unique combination of an arts background (Hons BA) and science (MSc) allows me to maneuver between interdisciplinary fields and create well-thought out and articulated rationales behind my innovations.

 <a href="https://github.com/stoyonaga/github-readme-stats">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api?username=stoyonaga&theme=tokyonight" />
 </a>